-It has the distinct appearance of hair thinly mainly on the top and crown, and usually begins with a widening through the center hair part.
+It has the distinct appearance of hair thinly mainly on the top and crown and usually begins with a widening through the centre hair part.

 PCOS (Polycystic Ovary Syndrome): Polycystic Ovarian Syndrome is a hormonal disorder that affects how a woman's ovaries operate.
 Symptoms of this syndrome include irregular or no periods at all, acne, increased body or facial hair weight gain and thinning or hair loss on the head.

-Folliculitus: Folliculitus is a condition where in which hair follicles become inflamed.
+Folliculitis: Folliculitis is a condition wherein which hair follicles become inflamed.
 This inflammation is usually caused by a bacterial infection where excess oils and sebum clog the hair follicles preventing hair growth.
-To relieve minor folliculitus, it is recommended to use over the counter topical antibiotics such as bacitracin or neomycin.
-If your folliculitus is more severe, you may require griseofulvin or oral antibiotics.
+To relieve minor folliculitis, it is recommended to use over the counter topical antibiotics such as bacitracin or neomycin.
+If your folliculitis is more severe, you may require griseofulvin or oral antibiotics.
 Be sure to discuss with your doctor which solution would be best for you, as some of these medications have side effects.

 Lupus: Lupus is a chronic inflammatory disease that occurs when the body's immune system attacks the tissues and organs.

 A condition in which there is no hair growth.
 Unlike alopecia, which describes hair loss where formerly there was hair growth, hypotrichosis describes a situation where there was no hair growth in the first place.
 In this case, a fitted human hair wig is the wearer's best option to provide full coverage.